cogutvalera/BitShares-Info/BitSharesDEV_Telegram.md

 Peter Conrad, [14.09.18 15:26]
 Incoming new transactions are pushed into the database.
 Same validation steps are applied as for those transactions that arrive in a new block.
+TX's are kept in pool until their expiration date, for dupe checking.
 ```